austin-leung/Keys-to-Success/README.md

 ## Base Case:
-Return true only if the current stepping stone is the treasure.
+Return true if

+ * the current stepping stone is the treasure,

+* there are no more possible moves for the explorer to take, or

+* the explorer is in the wall

 ## English/Pseudocode Description of Algorithm:
 * Mark stone is visited